 Since landscaping marketing is very much local, handing out flyers is still a highly effective form of advertising.
 A simple leaflet left underneath window wipers or in the post box will get your name out there and generate awareness, in new and familiar areas.
 You could even provide a discount for first-time clients.

-Remember, part of branding is ensuring your landscaping business is easily recognizable.
+Remember, part of your lawn care marketing strategy is ensuring your landscaping business is easily recognizable.
 Making staff wear branded clothing, even if it’s just a t-shirt with your logo, and investing in vinyl wrapping your company’s logo and contact details on your car, are also great offline marketing tactics.

 Just by driving around, you can get between 30,000 to 70,000 daily impressions.
 Meaning, that many people will conveniently see what you have to offer, without you going out of your way to spread brand awareness in your service area.

-A landscaping company thrives on seasonality, yet it needs regular customers to thrive.
+A landscaping company thrives on seasonality, yet it needs regular customers to ensure success.
 Encouraging new and current clients to sign up for long-term contracts brings stable cash flow.
 Launching a loyalty program boosts profits and cushions the blow during low seasons.

 For instance, you could encourage current customers to sign up for ten services and give them the eleventh one for free.
 Loyalty programs make customers feel like they can save money with your business, and they are lucrative if you have a large volume of small residential clients or big-ticket commercial clients.